Dances with Smurfs: Plot

 On the "EC" set the next morning a reluctant Wendy joins Cartman (who has his sideburns dyed gray in make-up) who promises he will stick to school-related questions and go easy on her.
-However, as soon as filming begins, he immediately asks about her rumoured promiscuity and involvement in the Smurf genocide.
+However, as soon as filming begins, he immediately asks about her rumored promiscuity and involvement in the Smurf genocide.
 To Cartman's surprise, Wendy claims she indeed bulldozed Smurfland to get the valuable Smurfberries, but alludes that Cartman was involved with the plot, and that the Smurfs would have left Smurfland if Cartman had not integrated himself with them.
 She steps down as student body president, turning the title over to Cartman, and announces her own new book Going Rogue on the Smurfs.
 Cartman is angry that she has turned the tables on him and stolen his Smurf idea, particularly when she announces she sold the movie rights to filmmaker James Cameron, who turned the book into his new film, Avatar.
-With being the student body president, Cartman cannot do the morning announcements anymore because a student cannot hold both positions at the same time.
-Cartman, much to his anger, also learns that being the student body president is a meaningless position with no real power.
+When serving as the student body president, Cartman cannot do the morning announcements anymore because a student cannot hold both positions at the same time.
+Cartman is also angered when learning that being the student body president involves less power and more council meetings than he previously believed.
 The episode ends with Casey Miller reading the announcements, which include a student's letter of disgust for Cartman's performance as president, causing him to run out the room crying, "I'm doing the best I can!"